magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 In the same way, all those things which belong to the apparent, leave them with the apparent and acknowledge that which is the transcendent.
-Simply be the knowing without fixation, knowing and letting things be their natural way.
+Simply be the ‘one who knows’, knowing without fixation, knowing and letting things be their natural way.
 All things are just as they are.

 All our belongings, does anybody really own them?
 Does our father own them, or our mother, or our relatives?
 Nobody really gets anything.